RMI-PACTA/workflow.pacta.dashboard/README.md

   Accepts standard `log4j` levels (`ERROR`, `WARN`, `INFO`, `DEBUG`, `TRACE`).
   Default is `INFO`.

-The following environment variable is option if running from the docker image, but must be set if running locally:
+The following environment variable is optional if running from the docker image, but must be set if running locally:

 - `DASHBOARD_SKELETON_FILES_DIR`:
   Suggested value (in docker image): `/mnt/dashboard_skeleton_files`.